somaproject/acqboard/docs/FPGA/io/tx.rst

 The Fiber TX module
 --------------------

-The Fiber TX module formats data for transmission according to the Soma FiberIO Protocol.
+The Fiber TX module (figure :latex:`ref{fpga_fibertx}`) formats data for transmission according to the Soma FiberIO Protocol.
 All inputs are latched on the :signal:`OUTSAMPLE` signal to prevent word-skew.

 The counter :signal:`INCNT` counts the assertion of the input :signal:`YEN` to write samples from the output of the RMAC.
 These are